EliAndrewC/l7r/setting/l7r.md

 Yamaoroshi later became the family sword of Agasha Shigeaki, one of the companions of Agasha Kitsuki, and struck down several of the assassins bent on murdering Mirumoto Januko, the daimyo of the Mirumoto family when the Unicorn returned.
 Agasha Kitsuki was granted his own Family name, and so Shigeaki then became Kitsuki Shigeaki, and Yamaoroshi has stayed with the Kitsuki family ever since.

-Note that this is sword is steeped in history and is many centuries old, and it is believed to not only benefit from excellent craftsmanship in its manufacture, but that the weight of its past deeds and accomplishments grants its wielder an almost supernatural advantage.
+Note that this sword is steeped in history and is many centuries old, and it is believed to not only benefit from excellent craftsmanship in its manufacture, but that the weight of its past deeds and accomplishments grants its wielder an almost supernatural advantage.

 On the other hand... there aren't really any testable claims being made about the sword, exactly.
 Even the explanation that the sword has a will to be striking "downhill" would be difficult to measure or prove.
 Someone performing katas with the sword might say something like, "oh yes, I can certainly feel the sword's will and the way in which swinging it towards a lower elevation grants me additional strength, as it adds the weight of its desire to my strikes".
 But that could easily just be the power of suggestion!